Research in Killarney Park

 Ontario Breeding Bird Atlas (OBBA)

 From 2021-2025 Ontarians have been working to complete the third Ontario Breeding Bird Atlas (OBBA).
-This initiative only happens every twenty years and is one of the biggestcommunity science initiatives that exist.
+This initiative only happens every twenty years and is one of the biggest community science initiatives that exist.
 With sponsorship from the Friends of Killarney Park, volunteers and park staff have been able to monitor bird populations in the park.
 This survey work includes hiking and paddling to remote locations in the park to survey for birds within all representative ecosystems of the park.
 The data from these surveys will be used for environmental assessment work within the park, but also adds to our greater understanding of the health of bird populations provincially.
 This also allows us to compare current bird population in the park to data collected in 1980, and then again in the 2000s.

 |

-The Friends of Killarney Park have been key supporters of this work, by providing funding to the Living with Lakes Centre, providing money for Masters students, providing money for field equipment, and even paying for helicopter flights used in bringing thousands of fish fry to remote lakes in the park.
+Acid Rain Restoration WorkThe Friends of Killarney Park have been key supporters of this work, by providing funding to the Living with Lakes Centre, providing money for Masters students, providing money for field equipment, and even paying for helicopter flights used in bringing thousands of fish fry to remote lakes in the park.

 |